Libya, Somalia raids show U.S. reach, problems

 SOMALI CHAOS

-"We have collaboration with the world and with neighboring countries in the battle against al Shabaab," Prime Minister Abdi Farah Shirdon said when asked of Somalia's role in the raid.
+U.S. forces have used airborne drones to kill Somalis in the past and last year SEALs freed two kidnapped aid workers there.

 Somali police said seven people were killed in Barawe.
-U.S. officials said their forces took no casualties but broke off the fighting to avoid harming civilians.
+U.S. officials said their forces took no casualties but had broken off the fighting to avoid harming civilians.
+They failed to capture or kill their target during fighting around dawn at a seaside villa that al Shabaab said was one of its bases.

 A Somali intelligence official said a Chechen commander, who might have been the Americans' target, was wounded.